 POSTPARTUM NON-BREASTFEEDING WOMEN CODE Priority 337 HISTORY OF A LARGE FOR GESTATIONAL AGE INFANT VI Most recent pregnancy, or history of giving birth to an infant with a birth weight of 9 pounds or more.
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Birth weight(s) and date(s) of deliveries in the participant's health record.
 339 BIRTH WITH NUTRITION RELATED CONGENITAL OR BIRTH DEFECT(S) VI A woman who gives birth to an infant who has a congenital or birth defect linked to inappropriate nutritional intake, e.g., inadequate zinc, folic acid (neural tube defect), excess vitamin A (cleft palate or lip).
 Applies to most recent pregnancy only.
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Infant(s) congenital and/or birth defect(s) in the participant's health record.
 NUTRITI ON RELATED MEDICAL CONDITIONS VI 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
 These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
-(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed nutrient deficiency disease
+High Risk: Diagnosed nutrient deficiency disease.

+POSTPARTUM NON-BREASTFEEDING WOMEN

+CODE PRIORITY

-POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS VI Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
-The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD)Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease Pancreatitis Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
-Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed gastro-intestinal disorder 343 DIABETES MELLITUS VI Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
+342 GASTRO-INTESTINAL DISORDERS VI

+Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
+The diseases and/or conditions include, but are not limited to: • Gastroesophageal reflux disease (GERD) • Peptic ulcer • Post-bariatric surgery • Short bowel syndrome • Inflammatory bowel disease, including ulcerative colitis or Crohn's disease • Liver disease • Pancreatitis • Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician that is treating this condition in the participant's health record.
+High Risk: Diagnosed gastro-intestinal disorders.

+343 DIABETES MELLITUS VI

+Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.

 Presence of diabetes mellitus diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.

 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed diabetes mellitus
+High Risk: Diagnosed diabetes mellitus.